jahwi/bget/README.md

 ## Methods
-Bget’s  ‘methods’ are the various ways through which Bget interacts with servers.
+Bget’s  ‘methods’ are the download methods for grabbing resources from Bget's script repository.
 There are currently 5 methods:
 1. The JS method: It uses a JS download script.
 2. The VBS method: Uses a download script written in VBS.